100 Years of Mountain Photography - from Vittorio Sella and Bradford Washburn

 Exhibition Dates: September 19th, 2013 - December 20th, 2013

-100 Years of Mountain Photography – from Vittorio Sella and Bradford Washburn is the second in a series of exhibitions following in the wake of Arctic Visions: Away then Floats the Ice-Island.
+100 Years of Mountain Photography – from Vittorio Sella and Bradford Washburn was the second in a series of exhibitions following in the wake of Arctic Visions: Away then Floats the Ice-Island.
 Vittorio Sella (1859-1943) grew up in the shadow of the Italian Alps.
 He was a young boy at the time William Bradford (1823-1892) was ascending to become the premier artist of the Polar Regions, and a young man when Bradford’s sumptuous volume, The Arctic Regions: Illustrated with Photographs Taken on an Art Expedition (1873), with its 141 photographs, was first published.

 William Bradford’s expeditions were of the sea, while Sella’s, and later Bradford Washburn’s (1910-2007) were of mountains and sky.
 Each in their own way sought to represent the sublime, encountering adventure and danger as they pushed to earth’s outer limits.
 Their works connect visually.
 Scale is expanded, sometimes beyond comprehension, and primeval elements held within, glaciers, ice and rock, are common to all.